prathmesh-ka-github/competitive-programming/README.md

 A **star** on the repository will be very much appriciated ⭐

 My Hackerrank, Codechef and Leetcode ids are in the profile, do check out that also!!

+Mainly questions are solved in Python but will try to solve them again in C and JavaScript also!